Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/Broken_Access_Control/2FA-OTO_bypass.md

 ## Ex

- 1. STEP
- Loging Account use username and password
+ 1. Loging Account use username and password
  2. Please enter your 4-digit security code
  - [Check The Email and use the code and loging It loging]
  - [check the url parameter]